jlachondo/brieftasche/README.md

 - Create a firebase project
 - Configure the iOS app
 - Download the `GoogleService-Info.plist` file
+- Clone this repo then open the project in Xcode
 - Drag and drop that file in the root directory of the project

 ## Installation
-Clone then open the project in XCode
+Open the project in Xcode

 To run:
 ```